No. 16 Mich St tops No. 19 Ohio St 80-69, shares B10 title

 HE SAID IT

-“They should do that after the game,” Holtmann told an official, complaining about the Spartans’ tradition of having seniors kiss their logo after checking out for the final time at Breslin Center.
+”They should do that after the game,” Holtmann told an official, complaining about how long it was taking the Spartans’ seniors to check out for the final time at Breslin Center.

+Hours after the game ended Sunday night, Holtmann reached out to The Associated Press to clarify why he was frustrated late in the game.

+”Tom apologized in the postgame line for how long the last two minutes of the game took,” Holtmann said. ”He didn’t have to do that.
+I took no issue with the kissing of the floor tradition.
+Those seniors have certainly earned it.

 UP NEXT